Xrymka/Portfolio/phpmailer/README.md

 $mail->Subject = 'Here is the subject';
 $mail->Body    = 'This is the HTML message body <b>in bold!</b>';
-$mail->AltBody = 'This is the body in plain text for non-HTML mail clients';
+$mail->AltBody = 'This is the body in plain text for non-HTML mail company:s';

 if(!$mail->send()) {
     echo 'Message could not be sent.';